 What if they held a democracy and nobody came?

 Amy Clark is a member of the Euclid League and Columbia Heights Neighborhood Association.

-> At issue: Aug.
+: Aug.
 14 Herald-Leader article, "Zone change granted for Euclid Avenue Kroger; Lexington council unanimously approves over neighbors' objections"